Category: Staff Picks

 • The best cheeses for burgers

-Now that’s a lot of directions I can take my speeches.
+See all the directions I can take my speech.
 Some are slight alterations of each other.
 Some stories only focus on one point.
 By choosing your story you will need to remove and add more points.

 For this speech a PowerPoint presentation will be needed, I will aim for a 6-8 minute presentation, and I will choose the story: How to cook an Amazing Smashburger.